 Organized crime is another big presence on the dark web.
 This can be organized crime from international criminal groups to even other nation-states or countries.
 The dark web is where malicious people go to thrive in hacking and share their exploits with others.
 You can also see a large presence of dark web forums and marketplaces where a lot of illegal goods and services are bought and sold.
 If you’ve ever had your credit card number stolen, I can guess with a good probability it was likely stolen from a recent data breach and sold from one of these forums or marketplaces.

-cryptocurrency.
+The dark web has its own brand of currency too.
+Everyone’s least favorite type of digital currency, cryptocurrency.
 Cryptocurrency reigns supreme on the dark web for both buying and selling goods on most forums and marketplaces.
 You can put away your AmEx friends, as they don’t take credit cards there.
 Well, unless they are selling stolen ones to other criminals.

 Even then, most credit cards bought and sold on the dark web are done with cryptocurrency transactions, not with cash or credit.
 Some of the more gated forums on the dark web also require it in order to even become a member of that forum.
 The dark web is host to a lot of pay to play type of behavior.
 It’s like a sketchy online speakeasy without the swanky décor or signature drinks.
 That’s the reality of it.